inverno-io/inverno-mods/README.md

 - static resource handler to serve static resources from various location based on the resource API
 - a complete set of annotations for easy REST controller development

-REST controllers can be easily defined using annotations which are processed by the Winter compiler to generate the Web server configuration.
+REST controllers can be easily defined using annotations which are processed by the Inverno compiler to generate the Web server configuration.
 The compiler also checks that everything is in order as for example that there are no conflicting routes.

-## Building Winter framework modules
+## Building Inverno framework modules

-The Winter framework modules can be built using Maven and Java<=9 with the following command:
+The Inverno framework modules can be built using Maven and Java<=9 with the following command:

 ```plaintext
 $ mvn install